arbipher/ocaml-examples/README.md

 # Shiwei's OCaml demos

-A quick and dirty collection of demos.
+A quick-and-dirty collection of demos.

 Top directory are expected to work after copying to other places.